Explore the Heart of Italy: A Guide to Milan's Most Popular Activities

 Galleria Vittorio Emanuele II

 Between 1865 and 1877, Giuseppe Mengoni built the Galleria Vittorio Emanuele II, which wraps around part of Piazza del Duomo and connects to Piazza della Scala.
 A dome soaring 48 meters above the mosaic floor once made this building Europe's largest shopping mall.
 It was the first structure in Italy to use manufactured iron rammed with glass, and it still stands as a spectacular example of modern Italian architecture.
 Many residents continue to frequent its chic eateries and boutiques for lunch as well as other social occasions.
-The Galleria Vittorio Emanuele II is among the most-oldest enclosed retailing mall in the world and a popular Milan tourist attraction.
-This shopping center's high-end fashions—sold by names like Prada, Borsalino, and Louis Vuitton —are equally eye-catching as the blue glass arched ceiling, montage floors, as well as gigantic mid dome.
-The mosaic bull found underneath the middle dome is supposed to get good prosperity to those who turn on their heels while passing over it.
+The Galleria Vittorio Emanuele II is among the oldest enclosed retail malls in the world and a popular Milan tourist attraction.
+This shopping centre's high-end fashions—sold by names like Prada, Borsalino, and Louis Vuitton—are equally eye-catching as the blue glass arched ceiling, montage floors, as well as the gigantic mid-dome.
+The mosaic bull found underneath the middle dome is supposed to bring good prosperity to those who turn on their heels while passing over it.
 It's a most popular activity for anybody visiting and sightseeing Milan.

 Santa Maria Delle Grazie